PlatONnetwork/docs/docs/PlatON共识方案.md

 <img src="/docs/img/en/PlatON_consensus_solution.assets/viewchange_timeout_seq.jpg" alt="viewchange_timeout_seq"/>

 <center> Figure 6 view-change process </center>
-Assuming that each time window allows a maximum of $n$ blocks, the view-change process is as follows:
+Assuming that each time window allows a maximum of $$n$$ blocks, the view-change process is as follows:

 1. If within the time window, the block n prepareQC is received, the local view + 1 is updated to enter the new normal process.
 In this case, if the new proposer reaches the QC of n, the first block of new view is broadcasted.
 The block, as shown in Figure 4, has a BlockNumber (n) +1 height and will carry a prepareQC for block n.
 2. If the time window expires, the node will first refuse to generate a new vote for the block of the current proposer, and at the same time does not receive the prepareQC of the block n, it sends a view-change <ViewNumber, HighestQCBlock> message, as shown in Figure 5.